ajfisher/wdc/support.md

 Non-detectable unsupported: Chrome desktop

 Notes: Biggest issue is purported support on Chrome for Desktop devices (ie the navigator.vibrate object exists) making detection hard.
-As there's no secondary event that is fired once a vibration occurs it would be difficult to tell whether there was true support or not.
+As there is no secondary event that is fired once a vibration occurs it would be difficult to tell whether there was true support or not.